Video Content Marketing: Strategy and Examples

 • Number of contracts signed where the prospect has watched a video beforehand

-• Number of demo video requests
+• Number of demo requests

 • Number of after-sales inquiries related to a problem using the product